 The Home Improvement Project that Pays You Back

 When you install solar panels on your home, those panels will start capturing energy from the sun to create electricity.
 These little power producers will offset your usual electric usage, reducing your monthly electricity bill as soon as the system is on.
 Over time, the money you save on your electric bill provides a return on the money invested to install solar panels on your home.
 How many other home improvement projects will actually pay for themselves?
 Not many.
-That granite countertop, though very beautiful, sure won’t!
+That granite counter top, though very beautiful, sure won’t!

 On average, homes on the front range in Colorado will see a payback period of 10-14 years.
 For some people it’s sooner, others later – it depends on your energy usage and utility rates.
 One interesting development is the increasing popularity of electric cars.
-People who go solar now and then add an electric car to their household later are likely to see a faster payback; they are now running their car off their roof with low-cost electricity instead of paying for gasoline.
+People who go solar now and then add an electric car to their household later are likely to see a faster payback; they are now running their car off their solar with low-cost electricity instead of paying for gasoline.

 You’ll see more financial gain in a shorter amount of time if your household has high electricity use and higher utility rates.
 If you consume less electricity, you will still see long-term savings and a return on your investment over time.
 Either way, a solar system is also a hedge against the inevitable increases in electricity rates over time, as the panels on your home will insulate you from these rising costs.

 As solar panels proliferate across more rooftops, there has been plenty of deliberation and debate about the impact solar panels have on home values.
 Luckily, answers came in the form of a 2015 study sponsored by the Department of Energy and conducted by the Lawrence Berkeley National Laboratory.
 The study looked at data from the sale of over 22,000 homes across eight states between 2002 and 2013.
 Of those homes, roughly 4,000 had solar panels.